 Student-initiated Protocols: The students MUST complete CITI training before the class semester starts.
 Inform the class coordinator that you will be filing your own protocol.
-This stream is expected to have the following advantages and a few disadvantages as listed below:
+This option is expected to have the following advantages and a few disadvantages as listed below:

-- Possibility for publication
+- Possibility of publication

-- May be very challenging and sometimes very stressful
+- May be very challenging

-- Time consuming if not dealt with properly - IRB approval may take anywhere between 2-4 weeks leaving very little time for completing the project.
+- Time consuming if not dealt with properly - IRB approval may take anywhere between 2-4 weeks leaving very little time for completing the project

 - A clear direction may not be available - the regulatory conditions can often be study-specific